 Chunja Hot Springs

 Chunja village (also spelled as Chunzha, Shonzy or Chundzha) is located 240 kilometers east from Almaty in the Uighur district of the Almaty region.
-There are about 140 large mineral springs with temperatures varying between 37-50° C east from Chunja village in the area north from the Ketmen ridge.
-The area of springs continues for tens of kilometers.
+There are about 140 large mineral springs with temperatures varying between 37-50° C, east from Chunja village in the area, north from the Ketmen ridge.
+The area of springs continues for tens of kilometers along the Aksai-Chunja-Koljat highway.
 The Shonzhy springs get their thermal waters from the nearby Ketmen ridge and the rivers that at some points transform to underground rivers in this otherwise arid region.

 Chunja has been a popular tourist destination already for a long long time as the waters are believed to have healing properties.
-The water in the Chundja hot springs was called earlier radon due to the high content of this element in it.
-Nowadays the water quality has been investigated more thoroughly and minerals like silicic acid, calcium, sodium, chlorine, etc. were found as well.
-Bathing in it is believed to have a beneficial effect on the body that should help in coping with various illnesses.
-Bathing in the hot spring waters can have a very good effect on the skin especially.
+The water in the Chundja hot springs was called earlier radon due to the high content of this element in some of the springs.
+Nowadays the water quality has been investigated more thoroughly and minerals like silicic acid, calcium, sodium, chlorine, iodine, bromine, among others were found as well.
+Bathing in it is believed to have a beneficial effect on the body that should help to cope with various illnesses.
+Bathing in the hot spring waters can have a very good effect on especially the skin.

 Chunja Hot Spring Resorts

 Most of the springs in Shonzhy are privatized by local entrepreneurs, so you need to choose the one to spend time or overnight at.
 There are dozens of mini resorts to choose from.
 They provide a wide variety of services and accommodation options from very basic (soviet) to fairly luxurious ones.
 The cost of staying in the areas depends on the comfort level of the complex.